0Shift/Udacity-CloudDev-Project-5/README.md

 * `DeleteTodo` - should delete a TODO item created by a current user.
 Expects an id of a TODO item to remove.
 * `GenerateUploadUrl` - returns a presigned url that can be used to upload an attachment file for a TODO item.

-All functions are already connected to appriate events from API gateway
+All functions are already connected to appropiate events from API gateway

 An id of a user can be extracted from a JWT token passed by a client

-You also need to add any necessary resources to the `resources` section of the `serverless.yml` file such as DynamoDB table and and S3 bucket.
+You also need to add any necessary resources to the `resources` section of the `serverless.yml` file such as DynamoDB table and S3 bucket.

 # Frontend